LexiFi/ocaml-vdom/README.md

-It is implemented with [gen_js_api](https://github.com/LexiFi/gen_js_api), making it realistic to have it working with Bucklescript in the future.
-This would open the door to writing client-side web applications in OCaml that could be compiled to Javascript either with js_of_ocaml or Bucklescript.
+It is implemented with [gen_js_api](https://github.com/LexiFi/gen_js_api), making it realistic to have it working with ReScript in the future.
+This would open the door to writing client-side web applications in OCaml that could be compiled to Javascript either with js_of_ocaml or ReScript.

 VDOM